quicwg/ops-drafts/draft-ietf-quic-applicability.md

 ## Server-Generated Connection ID

-QUIC supports a server-generated Connection ID, transmitted to the client during connection establishment (see Section 7.2 of {{!QUIC}}).
-Servers behind load balancers may need to change the Connection ID during the handshake, encoding the identity of the server or information about its load balancing pool, in order to support stateless load balancing.
-Once the server generates a Connection ID that encodes its identity, every CDN load balancer would be able to forward the packets to that server without retaining connection state.
+QUIC supports a server-generated connection ID, transmitted to the client during connection establishment (see Section 7.2 of {{!QUIC}}).
+Servers behind load balancers may need to change the connection ID during the handshake, encoding the identity of the server or information about its load balancing pool, in order to support stateless load balancing.

+Server deployments with load balancers and other routing infrastructure need to ensure that this infrastructure consistently routes packets to the correct server instance.
+This might require coordination between servers and infrastructure.
+One method of achieving this involves encoding routing information into the connection ID.
+This ensures that there is no need to for servers and infrastructure to coordinate routing information for each connection. <!-- TODO quic-lb reference? -->

 ## Mitigating Timing Linkability with Connection ID Migration